 - And what it takes for someone who wants to put in the work to be a better leader

 Leadership development is how an individual grows into a capable and effective leader.
 This happens by developing the necessary leadership qualities to take on important roles in their organization.
 Some of the qualities and traits gained through leadership development include problem-solving, decision-making, having a grand vision, delegating authority, providing motivation, team-building, and essential communication skills.

-Leadership development can happen through formal means, such as through a program from your organization.
+Leadership development can happen through formal means, such as through a program or development plan from your organization.
 Leadership development programs are common among many companies.
 In fact, many business leaders have gone through executive leadership development programs to gain the skills they use in their jobs.

 But formal leadership development training isn’t the only way to gain necessary leadership skills.
 Many people may learn these skills informally, whether on-the-job or in their everyday lives.
 Some may choose to seek out the right training on their own, take classes, or find a mentor to help them in their professional development.

 No matter how a person seeks leadership development, they become a valuable member of the team by doing so.
 Even if they don’t hold an executive title, they can still positively influence others around them.
 Such leaders can prove their worth at any level of an organization.